 Brigitte Vicenty, a lifelong New York City Housing Authority (NYCHA) resident, is the founder of the Inner City Green Team.
 She has led the fight for herself and fellow residents in their "Right to Recycle" for a decade.
 She created Inner City Green Team when she learned that NYCHA's recycling program was nonexistent and there were no other options.
 In 2018, she won the NYCx Co-Lab Challenge and was honored at the Zero Waste in Shared Space Recognition Ceremony.
 The project was recently featured on New York’s PIX11 and News12 as well as by Politico.
 Brigitte is a 2020 Echoing Green Fellow.

 Monalisa Prasad, Director of Sustainability, NYU Eats, Chartwells Higher Education

 Monalisa has been with Chartwells for 5+ years demonstrating her passion, knowledge, skills, and adaptability.
 While in the UK, she was struck by the sheer amount of edible food that would be wasted at her local supermarket and it sparked her interest in learning about the nexus of food, waste, energy, and the all-important climate!
 Her work is demonstrated through her spearheading efforts of certifying 5 dining halls at NYU as Green Restaurant Certified and tracking and implementing all things sustainability in the foodservice industry.
 Monalisa holds an MSc in Sustainability Management from Columbia University, NY and an MBA specializing in Sustainable Operations and Supply Chains from University of Exeter, UK.

-Daneille Foster, Emergency Fresh Food Box Program Manager, GrowNYC
+Daneille Foster-Russell, Emergency Fresh Food Box Program Manager, GrowNYC

 Anne-Laure Fayard, Associate Professor in Department of Technology Management and Innovation at NYU Tandon School of Engineering